Marianne Wallis-King

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 MSc.
-Integrative Psychotherapist & Counsellor, UKCP & BACP
+Integrative Psychotherapist & Counsellor, UKCP & MBACP

 About me

 It can take courage to start therapy and I understand for some the prospect may be quite daunting.
 My approach is warm and down to earth.
-I believe in working at your own pace and getting to know one another first and foremost.
-Working creatively and intuitively, I draw on a range of theories including psychodynamic, humanistic, existential and trauma informed, to suit the unique needs of each individual.
+I believe in working at your own pace whilst getting to know one another.
+Working creatively and intuitively, I draw on a range of integrative theories including psychodynamic, humanistic and existential to suit the unique needs of the individual and foster hope.

-Focusing on trust and compassion, I do not judge.
-As our past often shapes our present, I work collaboratively to explore current and past hurts.
-Together we may look to find connections and meaning in your story, making sense of any patterns, behaviour or events.
-I will try and help you lay old ghosts to rest so you can reach a place of acceptance, and move on with your life.
+I offer a non judgemental space where trust can be built and feelings shared.
+As our past often shapes our present, I believe in working collaboratively to explore current and past hurts with compassion.
+By making sense of any patterns, behaviour or events we can make meaning of your story.
+We can try to lay old ghosts to rest so you can reach a place of acceptance, and move on with your life.

 Training, qualifications & experience

 I am a UKCP accredited Integrative Psychotherapist and a registered member of the BACP.
-I have been working with troubled individuals for 14 years.
-After volunteering as a reflexologist working with PTSD combat veterans, I trained as an integrative psychotherapist at the Metanoia Institute.
-I have worked with individuals in the wider community at several low-cost counselling services, including a bereavement agency during the Covid-19 pandemic.
-I also have substantial experience working with anxiety, depression, chronic health conditions, domestic violence, loss, life transitions, ptsd, trauma and abuse.
+I hold an MSc in Integrative Psychotherapy & Counselling, and believe we all have our own tale to tell.
+As such, I have been supporting individuals in crisis for 14 years, listening to their side of the story.
+Having first worked as a reflexologist, I later trained as an integrative psychotherapist at the Metanoia Institute in London.
+I have worked at several low-cost counselling services, including a bereavement agency during the Covid-19 pandemic.
+I also have substantial experience working with anxiety, depression, chronic health conditions, domestic abuse, life transitions, loss, trauma and ptsd.

-With an MSc in Integrative Psychotherapy & Counselling and a BA in Scandinavian literature, I believe we all have our own story to tell.
-Having lived and studied abroad, I am open to other cultures and have been shaped by my own experiences.
+Having lived and studied abroad, I appreciate cultural differences and have been shaped by my own experiences.
 As a previous somatic practitioner, I am interested in how the body holds onto our unspoken emotion, and how rarely we take time to listen.

 I now work in private practice based in West London, face-to-face and online, and abide by the UKCP & BACP Code of Ethics.
-If you would like to know more, please feel free to contact me.
+If you would like to know more, please feel free to contact me and we can take it from there.

 Member organisations